 ABSTRACT

-The classic Archie saturation equation (1942) emerges from the model presented herein, and in doing so is extended to address shaly sands and additional levels of heterogeneity and practical reservoir complexity.
-The concept presents in one package very basic electricity theory, simple mathematics, and the physical occurrences in nature to illustrate the mathematical and physical character of the parameters represented in Archie's basic relationships.
+The classic Archie saturation equation (1942) emerges from the model presented herein, and in doing so is shown to be a dual-water dual-porosity relationship, and is extended to address shaly sands and additional levels of heterogeneity and practical reservoir complexity.

 ArchieParameters